Yozdude/nodejs_base/README.md

 - [Hapi][] - Web framework engine
 - [Nunjucks][] - Templating engine
 - [Bootstrap][], [FontAwesome][] - HTML styling template and icons
+- [SweetAlert][] - Nice-looking alerts

 TODO
 ------------

+- Make the whole application single-page friendly (this may seem to go against the spirit of templating, but given that both are optional would be a powerful feature to have).
 - Minify HTML templates
 - Add live-change updating (like nodemon, but detects changes in css, html, etc).
 BrowserSync perhaps?
 - Abstract promise-based commands for the database